Kaala Box Office Collection: Races To The 100-Crore Club!

 Joins The 100-Crore Club

 The big news is that the Rajinikanth starrer Kaala has entered the coveted 100-Crore club.
-According to a latest tweet sent out by trade analyst Ramesh Bala, the film has made a 100 Crore gross collection at the worldwide box office.
+According to the latest tweet sent out by trade analyst Ramesh Bala, the film has made a 100-Crore gross collection at the worldwide box office.

 It has been mentioned that Kaala has fetched 100 Crores from the 3 days of its run (Including the Telugu and Hindi versions).
 It indeed is a big achievement, as not many South Indian movies of the recent past have managed to fetch such spectacular figures.